 Average Starters & beverages

 We kicked off the lunch with some starters.
 Our order included Italian Paniharam, Gold Coin, Tandoori Broccoli, Crunchy Manchurian, Paneer Tikka Achari, Garlic Bread, Mumbai Masala Pizza, and Corn Val-e-vonts.
-If I were to pick my favorite one from the list, it has to be Corn Val-e-vonts.
+If I were to pick my favourite one from the list, it has to be Corn Val-e-vonts.
 While it wasn’t great, the uniqueness was in the way it was served.
 Our beloved khaari getting a videsi twist.
 Most of the other dishes were quite ok, some of them saltier for my linking.
 Paneer Tikka was nicely marinated and had good flavors.
 Pizza could have been more flavorful in my opinion.

-Coming to beverages, they had quite a colorful spectrum of drinks to choose from.
+Coming to beverages, they had quite a colourful spectrum of drinks to choose from.
 Aerated, non-aerated, milkshakes, and lassis.
 We tried all of them and I personally settled with the classic Lime Soda.
 However, the lassi was pretty good and you could give it a try whenever you are here.

 Delicious Chat & Main Course

-There aren’t a lot of Mumbai specialties but the iconic ones did find a place in their menu.
+There aren’t a lot of Mumbai specialities but the iconic ones did find a place in their menu.
 Dishes like Vada Pav, Dabeli, Pav Bhaji, Bhel, and Pani Puri are the highlights at Mumbai Masalaa.
 The Vada Pav and Dabeli were pretty good, one of the good ones in Hyderabad for sure.
 Chachaji in the Sindhi colony still the best, but these weren’t bad.
-Full of authentic flavors, these are something you must try.
+Full of authentic flavours, these are something you must try.
 Similarly, the Pav Bhaji was pretty good and the masalas were bang on.

-Coming to the main course, I was frankly surprised with the taste.
+Coming to the main course, I was frankly surprised by the taste.
 Didn’t have pretty high expectations, but they totally proved me wrong.
 The main course dishes at Mumbai Masalaa are pretty good.
 We tried Paneer Chatpat, Pahadi Paneer and Dal Tadka along with a suit of rotis, naans and kulchas.
-Both the Paneer dishes had a distinct flavor unlike most places in Hyderabad that have a similar gravy across.
+Both the Paneer dishes had a distinct flavour unlike most places in Hyderabad that have a similar gravy across.
 The Dal Tadka was just like it should have been.